Jenni Asher

-Jenni Asher (born 1986 or 1987) is an American musician, composer, and cantor.
-She is the first known Black woman to be ordained as a cantor.
+Jenni Asher (born 1987) is an American musician, composer, and cantor.
+She is the first Black American woman to be ordained as a cantor.

 Early life and education

 Asher grew up in Pasadena, California.
-She was introduced to music at a young age; her white mother took her to orchestral concerts and her Black father was a singer who enjoyed jazz.
+She was introduced to music at a young age; her mother took her to orchestral concerts and her father was a singer who enjoyed jazz.
 At age four, she decided she wanted to be a violinist.
-Asher was isolated as a child; raised in the evangelical Worldwide Church of God, she was homeschooled, and music events were her main exposure to the outside world.
+Asher was isolated as a child; raised in the Worldwide Church of God, she was homeschooled, and music events were her main exposure to the secular world.

-Asher moved to London at age 18 to pursue high education; she would live in the city for the next nine years.
+Asher moved to London at age 18 to pursue higher education; she lived in the city for the next nine years.
 While living in London, she began attending services at London's Central Synagogue, and decided to convert to Judaism.
 Although first attending Orthodox services, she converted through the Conservative American Jewish University.
-She later became a cantorial student at Academy for Jewish Religion California.
+Later she underwent an Orthodox conversion through a Sephardic rabbinical court; according to her, she did this so that her family could fully participate in Orthodox communities.

-Asher earned a bachelor's degree in violin performance with a minor in jazz from the Royal Academy of Music in 2010, and a master's degree in Music Leadership from the Guildhall School of Music and Drama.
+Asher earned a Bachelor's degree in Violin Performance with a minor in Jazz Voice from the Royal Academy of Music in 2010, and a Master's degree in Music Leadership from the Guildhall School of Music and Drama in 2012.
 She also studied for a year at Trinity Laban Conservatoire of Music and Dance in Greenwich.

 Career

-Asher has sung as a cantorial soloist since 2020.
-As of September 2024, Asher works as the music director and cantorial soloist for a Conservative synagogue in Los Angeles.
-She was ordained as a cantor in 2025, becoming the first known Black woman to hold the role.
+Asher has worked as a cantorial soloist since 2020.
+As of September 2024, Asher works as the music director and cantor for Hamakom, a Conservative synagogue in West Hills, California.
+She became the first Black American woman ordained as a cantor in 2025, when she was ordained by the Academy for Jewish Religion California.

 Music

 Asher has released three albums: London (2014), Freedom (2017), and Yaladati (2021).
 In addition to violin, Asher also plays cello, double bass, erhu, piano, and viola.
-Her 2021 album, Yaladati, was self-produced over the course of four years, with Asher singing and playing all the instruments on the album.
-In the album, Asher explores how the experience of motherhood has affected her.
+Her 2021 album, Yaladati, was self-produced and self-composed over the course of four years, with Asher singing and playing all the instruments on the album.

-Asher previously composed some settings for Jewish prayers, but commented in 2024, "I’ve been finding my compositions aren’t needed.
+Asher composes settings for Jewish prayers, but commented in 2024, "I’ve been finding my compositions aren’t needed.
 There is so much to preserve, so much that is being lost that’s really beautiful, amazing music.
 I think a lot of people have gotten quite caught up in this idea that...they need to create new music for it to be meaningful.
 I think I used to feel that way, I don’t any more".

-In the mid-2010s, Asher worked as a music teacher.
+Asher worked as a private and school music teacher before becoming a cantor.